Performing Proximity - "Learning To Fly"FQS, Vol 9, No 2 (2008): Performative Social Science

 Increasingly, artists themselves are anticipating sociologists in finding ways into social worlds and preparing the social worlds for the sociologists.
 What are artists doing in the meantime that is making them to an increasing extent partners of social researchers with similar interests but different ways of going about things?
 The thematization of the working alliance is part of their self-conception as artists.
 For example artists thematize in interviews how they are becoming friends.
 They compare their proximity with the professional proximity a researcher has to create in participant observation.
 Phenomena such as migration, movement of refugees, deliberation, debating, democratization, the participation of minorities, and architectures are transformed into formal questions and artistic actions.
 Artistic action is exhibited by artists.

+Artistic creativity is directly linked to political deliberation in societies during stages of reconstruction and social change.
+At the same time, aesthetic forms of communication by visual artists are related to the reflexivity of public spheres.
+Artistic creativity by visual artists can be part of and is expressed in social discourse.
 In comparison to the description, or depiction of the living/actual-world the articulation of invented/fictive-worlds (such as those created and expressed by artists) through the concept of mondialization reflect unpredictable and valuable transformations of the living/actual-world and the art-world.
 Artists find new voices through the expression of their creativity in dealing with language or within the public sphere.

 Recognition and Recapitulation in the self-presentation of artists and curators in Post-Apartheid South Africa (f. e.
 Durban)